Updated 2021: Fluid-responsive property calculator

-Supported by all modern browsers: Can I use Viewport units.
+Supported by all modern browsers: Can I Use Viewport units.

 This calculator generates the figures for the math equation:

-Personally I do not consider this an issue but if you do please drop me a line and I'll see what I can work up.
+VW is used which supplies a different font-size on devices spun between portrait to landscape.
+Personally, I do not consider this an issue but if you do, drop me a line and I'll see what I can work up.

 The alternative is to use

 vmax once IE plays catch-up).
 See Responsive fonts - auto-scaling the root font-size for more detail.

 When the calculation is applied it does not reset user-defined preferences, it compliments, thereby maintaining this accessibility feature.

 The secret sauce is the calculations minimum font-size.
 It is stated in REM, which reads any user-defined setting before applying the math.
 This is why the unit on this value does not change with the selected preference.
 Why not use a percentage value?
 Unfortunately, percentage values fail in IE and Edge.